Have you dreamed of owning a Blue Eyed Leucistic Ball Python?

 However, always make sure your male BP is at least 600 grams and is still feeding before attempting to breed it.

-Male Ball Pythons often refuse food during the breeding season (winter), so it is important to make sure they are still feeding before pairing a male in his first breeding season.
+Male Ball Pythons often refuse food during the breeding season (winter), so it is important to ensure they are still feeding before pairing a male in his first breeding season.

 Prepare to Breed